Easy Sweet Potato Casserole

 Making The Casserole

-- Place sweet potatoes in a mixing bowl and add brown sugar, butter, vanilla, cinnamon, and nutmeg and beat with an electric mixer until smooth.
+- Place sweet potatoes in a mixing bowl and add brown sugar, butter, vanilla, and pumpkin pie spice and beat with an electric mixer until smooth.
 Add egg and cream, mix well.

 - Pour into greased casserole dish.
 (If coking the casserole in the Instant Pot be sure the dish will fit down into the liner of the pot).